 The most important design choice is also the least obvious one: the agent that forms your memories is not the agent doing your work.

 Memories form later, and somewhere else.
-About once a minute, a background process wakes up, gathers the signals that have piled up, and hands them to your personal memory agent — the one thing whose entire job is to decide what's worth keeping.
+On a steady cadence, a background sweep gathers the events that have accumulated and hands them to your personal memory agent, the one thing whose entire job is to decide what's worth keeping.
 It's the closest thing we have to consolidating during sleep: reflection happens away from the moment, with a little distance from the urgency that made everything feel essential.

-A few things make this practical.
-There is exactly one memory agent per user — a single, long-lived agent that persists across every project you touch, so it's building a picture of you, not of one task.
-The background sweep is fair: it serves whoever has been waiting longest first, so one heavy user can't starve everyone else.
-And it's careful never to run two copies of your memory agent at the same time, so two passes can't both decide to write the same thing.
+One detail makes this practical.
+There is exactly one memory agent per user: a single, long-lived agent that persists across every project you touch, so it's building a picture of you, not of one task.

 Enough signal to remember